Hi, I’m Lauren

 LMents of Style uses affiliate links.
 By clicking on certain hyperlinks and buying a product, you may help me make a small commission off your purchase.
 It's links like these that keep this site going.
 Thank you for your support!

-A year ago (01/09/20) I was up bright and early for a colonoscopy.
-On 12/30/20 I had finally stepped into my current gastroenterologist’s office.
-I should have gone in a lot sooner, but I kept stalling.
-Then it took a month before I could even get an appointment.
-When I walked in on that Monday morning, I ended 2019 with an impromptu rectal exam, and was pretty quickly told I needed to have a colonoscopy STAT.
+A year ago, early 2020, I was up bright and early for a colonoscopy.
 To say I was nervous would be an understatement.
 I was pretty much in shock.
 I knew something was wrong, but I guess I didn’t think it as that big of deal?
 On the flip side, I did have a bad feeling about it, which is why I put off going to the doctor so long in the first place.
 I was nervous and I didn’t want to hear what they were going to tell me.

 I think that is the reason I’m even writing this update and why I started my recent Women’s Wellness series… I want you to have the knowledge I didn’t.
 A lot of the things I know now are not mainstream media, but they should be.
 My doctor told me that it is pretty common for women of my age (late 20s / early 30s) and background (white) to have Ulcerative Colitis.
 What?!
 How is that just okay?
 What could I have been doing to help / prevent that?
 As much as I love posting about fashion and recipes, I get more joy out of sharing knowledge like this with you!
 I’ve received so many messages about how something I’ve shared led you to finally go to the doctor and look into your own health.
 My 2nd most popular post for the WHOLE YEAR of 2020 is my natural constipation remedy post.
 If that doesn’t back up my point, I don’t know what does!